GSA/Section508.gov/_pages/manage/2018-05-29-laws-and-policies-state.md

 sidenav: true
 permalink: manage/laws-and-policies/state/
 type: manage
-title: 'State Policy'
+title: 'State-level Accessibility Law and Policy'
 created: 1527605841
 ---
 <p name="top"> </p>
 Section 508 applies to the Federal government but there may be implications for employees and others at the State level.
 Many states have also passed legislation requiring Information and Communication Technology (ICT) accessibility.
 Here are a number of resources and links that may help you to see which states have published laws and or policies on developing, procuring, maintaining, or using electronic and information technology.

-Your state not listed?
-[Send us][1] your policy or site information and we'll display it here.
-Also, if you are a State or Local government employee, you are also welcome to join the [Section 508/IT Accessibility Community][26].
+If your state is not listed, please [contact us][1] and share you your policy and website information and we'll display it here.
+Also, if you are a State, Local, Territorial, or Tribal government employee, you are also welcome to join the [Section 508/IT Accessibility Community][26].

 Go to States Beginning With: [A][2] \| [C][3] \| [I][4] \| [K][5] \| [L][6] \| [M][7] \| [N][8] \| [O][9] \| [V][10]

 <p id="A" name="A"> </p>

 ## [Alabama][12]
-_Accessibility Policy_ In response to the need to ensure equal access to electronic and information technologies, the state of Alabama has developed a set of standards for Web page design.
+_Alabama.gov_ In response to the need to ensure equal access to electronic and information technologies, the state of Alabama has developed a set of standards for Web page design.
 Just as environmental obstacles have inhibited individuals with disabilities, the Web poses an entirely new set of obstacles.
 In recognition of those individuals with visual, physical or developmental disabilities alabama.gov has adopted a policy to make government information accessible to all.

 ## [Arizona][13]
 _AZ.gov - Assessment and Evaluation_